Tournament Dates – 10/2/2020 – 10/4/2020

 ROSTER LIMITS AND GUEST PLAYERS

 The following roster limits include guest players.
-Team rosters will be limited to 14 players for teams playing 7 v 7 format, 16 players for teams playing 9 v 9 format and 18 players for teams playing 11 v 11 format.
+Team rosters will be limited to 14 players for teams playing 7 v 7 format, 18 players for teams playing 9 v 9 format and 18 players can be rostered for teams playing 11 v 11 format, except u15 can roster 20 but only dress 18 players.
 The roster submitted with the Tournament Registration paperwork will be the official roster for the Tournament and will be frozen and may not be altered.
 A player may only play for one team.
 No switching of teams will be allowed.
 Boys and girls teams play in separate divisions.

 Three (3) guest players will be allowed for teams playing a 7 v 7 format.
 Four (4) guest players will be allowed for teams playing a 9 v 9 format, and Four (4) guest players will be allowed for teams playing an 11 v 11 format.
 Guest player rosters (yours or ours) should be validated by your state association/country federation (if required by your association).
 Prior to the start of each game the referee shall check that each player has a current Federation player card and coaches card (if required by your state association).